jumpingjoy/watchnationpro/_posts/2021-01-06-smartwatch-for-men.md

 {% include image.html img="apple-watch-series-6.webp" align="right" %}

-<a href="https://www.watchnationpro.com/apple-watch-series-6-review/">Apple Watch Series 6</a> is one of the best smartwatch out there in the market for men and women.
+<a href="https://www.watchnationpro.com/apple-watch-series-6-review/">Apple Watch Series 6</a> is one of the best smartwatch out there in the market for men and men.
 Apple Watch Series 6 has a **stylish design** and comes with **two size options** available in 40mm & 44mm sizes like series 5.
 The watch is available within a **price range of $749.00 to $1,499.00** based on the features and size.

-It has a **case depth of 10.74** which also **suits small writs of men, women or teens**.
+It has a **case depth of 10.74** which also **suits small writs of men, men or teens**.
 The best sellers smartwatch is loaded with awesome aesthetics design, style options, and features.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpapple" blank="true" %}